Patients Have The Right To Refuse Treatment

 Under Ohio and federal law, you are in charge of your own health.
 That means you can deny assistance for almost any reason.
 The most common motives or rationales for a person to refuse treatment include:

 - Religious Beliefs.
 Some people believe that health decisions should be left to God.
 Jehovah’s Witnesses and Christian Scientists do not approve of blood transfusions.
 Their religion does not allow the transfusion even if the patient’s life could be saved.

 - A Do Not Resuscitate (DNR) Order.
-A DNR is an advanced directive.
-It is a request by a patient that the doctor or hospital not be given life-saving cardiopulmonary resuscitation (CPR) or medications if the patient goes into cardiac arrest or stops breathing.
+A DNR is an advance directive.
+It is a request by a patient that the doctor or hospital must not give lifesaving cardiopulmonary resuscitation (CPR) or medications if the patient goes into cardiac arrest or stops breathing.

 - Civil Rights Violations.
 Patients have the civil right to refuse treatment even if the treatment could help improve or even save the person’s life.
 A doctor cannot overrule a patient’s beliefs about medical treatment.

-Patients who have an advanced medical directive that was prepared when they were of sound mind can also refuse medical treatment.
-An advanced medical directive is an order a patient signs stating what care a doctor can and cannot provide if someone cannot make medical decisions for themselves.
-Hospital patients are often advised by the hospital staff about advanced directives.
+Patients who have an advance medical directive prepared when they were of sound mind can also refuse medical treatment.
+An advance medical directive is an order a patient signs stating what care a doctor can and cannot provide if they cannot make medical decisions for themselves.
+Hospital patients are often advised by the hospital staff about advance directives.